TheHarshal07/Javascript/README.md

 # Javascript
-# Implementation of Javascript using AJAX
+# Implementation of Javascript for AJAX
 fetched covid 19 API data of all countries